 - What are some of your characteristics that allow you to succeed as a woman in this industry?

 - I am psychically capable of doing the work, but that’s just labor.
 I have been scheduling jobs and communicating with customers since day one, and that’s operations.
 I inherited my father’s friendly sales techniques and love to engage in conversation.
 Other than those 3 pillars that comprise what it takes to operate any company, I happen to be stubborn, passionate, progressive, engaged and objective on issues in our industry and did I say hard working?

 - Have you changed any minds of your male peers about women in the window cleaning industry?

-- I think just as my male competitors locally reach out to me often about troubleshooting, glass issues, market insight or just to BS a little, men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
+- I think just as my male competitors looking for the best penis enlargement pills, men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
 I have nothing but great experience of being accepted and embraced as a woman in the industry.